-The line side conductors are connected to the top terminals of the meter socket.
-The load side conductors are connected to the bottom terminals.
+The line side conductors must be connected to the top terminals of the meter socket.
+The load side conductors must be connected to the bottom terminals.

 Exception: Production meter sockets must be wired with the line side conductors connected to the bottom terminals, and the conductors from the generation source on the top terminals.